monome/docs/norns/reference/lib/ui.md

 - providing multiple pages in your script;
 - using multiple tabs for different features;
 - displaying lists or scrolling lists;
-- displaying information in dials or sliders; or
+- displaying information in dials or sliders;
-- creating "pop-up" messages for errors or for feedback to users.
+- creating "pop-up" messages for errors or for feedback to users; or
+- displaying a playback icon with different statuses.

 The UI elements can also be used in combination in a single script.